 Then, Nick arranges for experienced sales managers to go through sales stages and processes and discuss a list of questions to ask customers during each stage.
 These seasoned managers also share do’s and don’ts, tips and tricks on what to do in difficult situations or with challenging customers.
 Again, the whole session focuses on discussion, with few slides and several cheat sheets.

-‘Competitive Landscape 101’ is presented as part of employee orientation and Nick makes sure that salespeople have an in-depth understanding of competitors by asking the Competitive Intel team to come back and talk more about key competitors in a follow-up portion of Sales Academy that he calls ‘Competitive Landscape 201.’
+‘Competitive Landscape 101’ is presented as part of employee orientation.
+Nick makes sure that salespeople have an in-depth understanding of competitors.
+He does that by asking the Competitive Intel team to come back and talk more about key competitors in a follow-up portion of Sales Academy.
+That part he calls ‘Competitive Landscape 201.’
 It gives salespeople more ammunition when their prospects inquire about competitors’ features and benefits.

 Module-centric training to keep momentum as follow-ups

 After 4 days of training, everyone is tired.
 Rather than expanding the Sales Academy to more days and keeping salespeople at the Headquarters, Nick decided to modularize other sales topics.
 Salespeople can access these via on-demand formats on SalesHood, their internal sales enablement platform and library, after the orientation.
 Topics such as cases studies, compensation, and sales tools are all modularized, They can be accessed by salespeople anytime and anywhere.

 I asked Nick for his vision for the Sales Academy.
 In his vision, the sales academy should get sales ready for their first day.
 During Sales Academy, salespeople are trained to use different sales tools, set up their cadence, learn how to do account reviews and more.
 The approach really goes in-depth.
 However, he can’t do that alone.
 This approach is a departmentalized methodology in which the sales team takes more ownership through a train-the-trainer method.
 It will help new salespeople ramp faster.